-English as a second language (ESL) teachers of adults are in high demand in the United States and abroad, and the Bureau of Labor Statistics predicts more than 14,000 new jobs will be added in the U.S. between 2008 and 2018.
+English as a second language (ESL) teachers of adults are in good demand in the United States and abroad, and the Bureau of Labor Statistics predicts more than 14,000 new jobs will likely be added in the U.S. between 2008 and 2018.
 ESL teachers working in the U.S. are most likely to instruct adults in higher education settings, community-based programs and local education agencies where a large population of non-native speakers exists.
 Many ESL schools are non-profit organizations dedicated to helping immigrants improve their workplace skills and expedite immersion into the culture.

 When working overseas with adults, those certified as teachers of English as a foreign language (TEFL) and ESL teachers often work in corporate or business settings where a significant number of employees need to learn business English.
 Colleges and universities also need certified TEFL and TESOL (teachers of English to speakers of other languages) educators.